ARREYETTA14/Deploying-Bitbucket-Datacenter/README.md

 ![image](https://github.com/user-attachments/assets/b52081f5-7afd-400f-8265-bb51caf9bd34)

-11. Navigate to your AWS account, copy the public_I YEW p of your instance, paste in your browser then add in the relevant port **public_Ip:7990** or **public_Ip:7999**.
+11. Navigate to your AWS account, copy the public_Ip of your instance, paste in your browser then add in the relevant port **public_Ip:7990** or **public_Ip:7999**.
 You will have the following result.

 ![image](https://github.com/user-attachments/assets/3f4ab8b3-bb4f-4a43-b051-b9cfad4e3568)